kitschmaster/rubyongo/info/devlog.markdown

 but still no go with the "git_source" method, since we're too old... so let's get rid of it for now.

+okay, now ii see this piece of garbage:

+  Bundler could not find compatible versions for gem "bundler":
+    In Gemfile:
+      bundler (~> 1.16) ruby

+    Current Bundler version:
+      bundler (1.3.5)

+  This Gemfile requires a different version of Bundler.
+  Perhaps you need to update Bundler by running `gem install bundler`?

+but it only happens when running "bundle" command via ssh script. if ii try to gem install bundler from the rogd script, ii get:

+  ERROR:  While executing gem ...
+(Gem::FilePermissionError)
+    You don't have write permissions into the /var/lib/gems/1.9.1 directory.

+so am thinking some path is not properly set during ssh script... let's check bashrc and bash_profile... actually, just printing out with export shows this path: GEM_PATH="/usr/lib/ruby/gems/1.8", but it should be something else...

+forced the proper paths, but still getting the above problem. removing the bundler version from gemspec, and let's see if that makes a change...

 #04.09.2018 09:00:26 CodingSession::BEGIN

 #03.09.2018 17:00:27 CodingSession::END